ivanliu3/exercises/HWexercise/HW.md

 The plots are explained in “Graphical test for multiple diallelic markers”; see below.
 In short, each dot indicates the genotypic proportion at a locus.
-The distance of a dot perpendicular to the *X*-axis indicates the frequency of hetero­zygotes at the locus.
+The distance of a dot perpendicular to the *X*-axis indicates the frequency of heterozygotes at the locus.
 Similarly, the distances of the dot perpendicular to the other two sides of the triangle indicate the frequency of the two homozygotes.
 In the example to the right, the genotype frequencies are